PHT-Medic/documentation/pht_public_Documentation.md

    ![Train Creation_3](./images/ui_images/5step.png)
    <br/><br/>

-6. Now press "Generate Hash" and copy the hash to the Offline Tool to sign it with your private key.
-Paste the signature from the Offline Tool to the "Signed Has" box and press "Next".
+6. Now press ["Generate Hash"](#sign-hash) and copy the hash to the Offline Tool to sign it with your private key.
+Paste the signature from the Offline Tool to the "Signed Hash" box and press "Next".
 You will get a response from the UI that the train building process began.